md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Investment in digital infrastructure and human capital.
 * Integration of responsible AI principles into governance frameworks.

+These lessons align closely with Bangladesh's Smart Bangladesh vision and future AI governance ambitions [30, 51–53].

-### 3.2 South Korea: National AI Strategy and AI Hub
+## 3.2 South Korea: National AI Strategy and AI Hub

 South Korea has emerged as a global leader in Artificial Intelligence research, innovation, and digital transformation.
-The country’s National AI Strategy aims to strengthen economic competitiveness, technological leadership, and public-sector innovation through AI adoption.
+The country's National AI Strategy aims to strengthen economic competitiveness, technological leadership, and public-sector innovation through AI adoption [54–56].

 South Korea’s approach includes: